VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 <details>
     <summary>Solution</summary>
-If everything was done correctly, you should see clean transitions from the Windows APIs used to the native APIs we used in our HLA-Dropper POC.
+If everything was done correctly, you should see clean transitions from the Windows APIs used to the native APIs we used in our High-Level-Dropper POC.
 <p align="center">
 <img width="498" alt="image" src="https://user-images.githubusercontent.com/50073731/235368737-9f87f5de-0a7e-4039-b454-2af23914b277.png">
 </p>
 </details>

-## HLA-Dropper analysis: x64dbg
+## High-Level-Dropper analysis: x64dbg
 Using x64dbg we want to validate from which module and location the respective system calls are executed in the context of the used Windows APIs -> native APIs?
 Remember, so far we have not implemented any native APIs or system calls or system call stubs directly in the dropper.
 What results would you expect?
 <details>
     <summary>Solution</summary>

-1. Open or load your HLA-Dropper.exe into x64dbg
+1. Open or load your High-Level-Dropper.exe into x64dbg
 2. Go to the Symbols tab, in the **left pane** in the **Modules column** select or highlight **ntdll.dll**, in the **right pane** in the **Symbols column** filter for the first native API **NtAllocateVirtualMemory**, right click and **"Follow in Dissassembler"**.
 To validate the other three native APIs, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject, just **repeat this procedure**.

 <p align="center">